Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Gender, central venous pressure, and rehospitalisations after CABG in MIMIC-IV

 The above findings on the causal relationships between gender, CVP, and rehospitalisations after CABG align with existing studies on cardiac surgery, offering insights into the gender disparities in postoperative complications.
-It is established that women who undergo CABG surgery experience more hospital readmission, even when accounting for age, race, comorbidities, and other baseline health indicators.
-We further demonstrate that this adverse effect can be partly explained by differences in CVP levels between genders during the post-surgical ICU stay.
+It is established that women who undergo CABG surgery tend to experience more hospital readmissions, accounting for baseline age and race.
+We further demonstrate that this adverse effect can be partly explained by differences in CVP levels between genders during the first 24 hours of post-surgical ICU stay.
 These results shed light on the underlying biological factors contributing to sex disparities in postoperative outcomes, with the significant mediating effect of CVP possibly linked to differences like the thinner vessels observed in females.